-- Sets out USAID's preimplementation EIA process - Applies to: - All USAID programs or activities, (including non-project assistance.) - New activities - Substantive amendments or extensions to ongoing activities
+- The USAID approach to EIA is established in Reg.
+216 - Reg.
+216 defines a pre- implementation EIA process - This process applies to: - All USAID programs or activities, (including non-project assistance.) - New activities - Substantive amendments or extensions to ongoing activities